Wangt-CN/Image-text-matching/README.md

 # Introduction

-This is MTFN-RR, source code of Matching Images and Text with Multi-modal Tensor Fusion and Re-ranking.
+This is building code for image-text matching.